-The germ cell lineage ensures the creation of new individuals, thereby perpetuating and diversifying the genetic and epigenetic information across the generations.
-We have been investigating signaling, global transcription and epigenetic dynamics associated with germ cell specification and development in mice, and have proposed a concept that specification and development of primordial germ cells (PGCs), precursors for the spermatozoa and the oocytes, involve an integration of three key events: repression of the somatic program, re-acquisition of potential pluripotency, and an ensuing genome-wide epigenetic reprogramming.
-Recently, using pluripotent stem cells [embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs)], we have succeeded in precisely reconstituting the specification and development of PGCs in culture: ESCs/iPSCs are induced into epiblast-like cells (EpiLCs) and then into PGC-like cells (PGCLCs), which contribute to sperm and oocytes with full developmental potential.
-This work will serve as a foundation for systems analysis of germ cell development, including the elucidation of key transcriptional network for germ cell development, the mechanism of genome-wide epigenetic reprogramming, and the mechanism of meiosis, as well as for the reconstitution of the entire germ-cell development process in vitro, not only in mice but also in other mammals, including humans.
+The germ cell lineage ensures the creation of new individuals, perpetuating/diversifying the genetic and epigenetic information across the generations.
+We have been investigating the mechanism for germ cell specification and development in mice.
+Based on the knowledge obtained, using pluripotent stem cells [embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs)], we have succeeded in precisely reconstituting the specification and subsequent development of germ cells in culture both in males and females: ESCs/iPSCs are induced into epiblast-like cells (EpiLCs) and then into primordial germ cell-like cells (PGCLCs), which contribute to spermatogenesis and oogenesis and to fertile offspring.
+Based on this system, we have succeeded in inducing the germ-cell fate on EpiLCs by forced expression of key transcription factors and have clarified their mechanisms of action.
+We have also shown that a mesodermal factor, T, directly up-regulates the expression of germline determinants and plays an essential role in PGC specification.
+Furthermore, we have identified comprehensive quantitative chromatin-state dynamics during in vitro PGC specification, establishing the concept of epigenetic reprogramming at the outset of germ cell development.
+Our work serves as a foundation for the reconstitution of germ-cell development in other mammals, including humans.